Unleash/unleash/website/docs/reference/projects.md

 :::

-To create a new project, do the following:
+To create a new project:
 1. Go to **Projects** > **New project** and enter a project name.
-2. Optionally configure the available environments, [stickiness](/reference/stickiness.md), [collaboration mode](/reference/project-collaboration-mode.md), and [change requests](/reference/change-requests.md).
+2. Optionally configure settings such as [environments](/reference/environments.md), [stickiness](/reference/stickiness.md), [collaboration mode](/reference/project-collaboration-mode.md), and [change requests](/reference/change-requests.md).
 3. Click **Create project**.